omgmog/omgmog.github.com/_posts/2013/2013-02-25-these-tabs-they-are-a-changin.md

 ---
+comments_issue: 75

-title: "These tabs they are a changin'"
+title: These tabs they are a changin'
-tags: ["mac", "review", "tip", "software", "browser"]
+tags:
+  - mac
+  - review
+  - tip
+  - software
+  - browser
 ---
 The latest update to Chrome (25.0.1364.99) seems to have brought some slight tweaks the interface.